 Frog is not only part of our BMHQ ticket team, she also heads up the Playa Animal Welfare (PAW, get it?) team, assisting non-human animals on playa.
 She writes:

-“It isn’t all that publicized but the Burning Man Organization donates proceeds from ice sales to many local Nevada charities each year.
+“It isn’t all that publicized but the Burning Man Organization donates a portion of proceeds from ice sales to many local Nevada charities each year.
 The posted list from 2010 is an example.
 I’m fond of one organization in particular, the Safe Haven Rescue Zoo.
 Located in Imlay, Nevada about two hours north of Reno, they take in big cats and other wild animals and give them a safe, healthy environment, free of the stress from their previous lives.
 A lot of the animals were kept as illegal pets and others were found orphaned.
 They always make room for those most in need, especially geriatrics and those compromised by previous substandard housing.
 The most common story is that of people who thought it was a great idea to have a wild animal as a pet and then realized the huge responsibility and danger involved and decided to find them a better home.